sdcote/coyote/CoyoteMC/README.md

 {
   "name":"http_requests_total",
   "value":8264,
-  "server":"pod22",
+  "instance":"pod22",
   "env":"production"
 }
 ```
-The above metric can be read as there are currently 8,264 total HTTP requests on production server "pod22". filed other than `name` and `value` are considered tags and used to generate a more complete description of the metric value.
+The above metric can be read as there are currently 8,264 total HTTP requests on production server instance "pod22". filed other than `name` and `value` are considered tags and used to generate a more complete description of the metric value.
 The following is an OpenMetric format of the above example:
 ```
-http_requests_total{server="pod22",env="production"} 8264
+http_requests_total{instance="pod22",env="production"} 8264
 ```

 ## Metric Readers